 The UCT Life Insurance Claims Assessors Short Course was borne out of the Academy's Life Insurance Underwriters programme.
-In partnership with a group of leading product developers, senior disability claim assessors and managers, senior medical officers and other industry leaders, the ASISA Academy has pioneered the claims assessors course to address a critical scarce skill in the insurance industry and to see claims assessing firmly positioned as a formal profession in South Africa.
+In partnership with a group of leading product developers, senior disability claims assessors and managers, senior medical officers and other industry leaders, the ASISA Academy has pioneered the claims assessors course to address a critical scarce skill in the insurance industry and to see claims assessing firmly positioned as a formal profession in South Africa.
 The course was designed to provide claims assessors with both a broad overview of the insurance industry as well as a practical understanding of claims assessment.
 Particular attention is paid to human anatomy, physiology and pathology and other non-medical risk factors.

 The ASISA Academy offers this Claims Assessors course in Cape Town or Johannesburg alternating each year depending on demand.
 The course consists of 20 full day sessions distributed one week per month over four consecutive months.
+The claims assessors course is recognised by the Insurance Institute of South Africa (IISA) for CPD points which can be claimed by delegates who successfully complete the course.